Dirivial/ExerFinity/README.md

 # ExerFinity
 Exercise App For Mobile Phones

-I got bored with this project, and I got an introduction to React Native which is what I wanted anyways.
+I got bored with this project, and I got an introduction to React Native which is what I wanted anyways. -> abandoning.